Wizard101: Gameplay

 The fictional universe of the Spiral is divided into many worlds, each of which has multiple areas.
 The worlds of the Spiral are islands suspended in midair within spheroid atmospheres.
-The most recent addition to the magical realms is Wallaru, bringing new adventures and challenges to the game.
-The first world in the game, Wizard City, is a university city based around the Ravenwood School of Magical Arts, which players join at the start of the game.
+For example, the first world in the game, Wizard City, is a university city based around the Ravenwood School of Magical Arts, which players join at the start of the game.

 Players can unlock all areas temporarily via a paid subscription or unlock each area permanently with the game's premium currency "Crowns".
 A wizard first starting the game must choose a school: Fire, Ice, Storm, Myth, Life, Death, or Balance, each complete with their own set of unique spells and playstyles.

+Fire wizards specialize in damage-over-time effects and other damaging spells.
+Ice wizards are much more defensive, in exchange for having a low damage output.
+Storm wizards specialize in high burst damage, but have a lower health pool compared to other wizards.
+Myth wizards specialize in summoning large amounts of minions to assist them in the battlefield.
+Life wizards specialize in healing spells and high-accuracy damage spells.
+Death wizards specialize in debuffs and stealing HP from enemies.
+Finally, Balance wizards specialize in buffs and debuffs to all allies and enemies respectively.
+There also exist other schools of magic such as Sun, Moon, Star, and Shadow, but these cannot be selected as a main school on character creation and require training points to be invested into.

 The game is based around "duels": two teams made up of one to four players or computer enemies on each team who take turns casting spells.
 Spells can be cast using "pips".
 A player gains one pip every round, and there is a chance that that pip will be a "power pip", worth two regular pips based on a percentage from the player's gear for spells that are of the player's class.
 Spells can reduce the health of enemy creatures, increase the health of players or their allies, add shields that damage, add blades or traps that modify the amount of damage done, and more.
 When a player reduces a computer enemy's health to zero, they are defeated; players with a health of zero can be healed by others on their team unless they "flee" the duel.
 When every player or computer on a team has zero health, the other team wins.
-When the players win a combat, they earn rewards, which are distributed automatically so players need not argue over spoils.
+When the players win a battle, they earn rewards, which are distributed randomly.

 As the player progresses, more worlds become available.
 There are many main worlds, with a few smaller side ones that are optional.
 When wizards level up, they gain new badge titles and automatic increases in their base statistics: health, mana, and energy.
 Most equipment also has level restrictions.
 Hobbies such as training pets, fishing, and gardening require energy; crafting instead requires various resources called "reagents".
 Players can duel each other in the PvP arena and some houses.
 As of November 2025, players can achieve a maximum level of 180 in Darkmoor.